 It is completely understandable wanting to leave a little part of your estate to everyone you love.
-In some cases leaving a small gift can avoid hurt feelings as it makes everyone feel included which can reduce the likelihood of a hurt relative contesting the will.
-If you want to give a specific item or amount of money to someone you can do this by writing them into your will as a bequest or legacy.
+In some cases, leaving a small gift can avoid hurt feelings as it makes everyone feel included which can reduce the likelihood of a hurt relative contesting the will.
+If you want to give a specific item or amount of money to someone you can do this by writing them into your Will as a bequest or legacy.

 It is important however to carefully consider what you are going to be leaving and to whom.
 You should take the proper consideration when leaving legacies or bequests.
-It may be tempting to leave a little something for everyone but this, in certain circumstances, can make the administration of your estate unnecessarily complicated and time consuming.
+It may be tempting to leave a little something for everyone but this, in certain circumstances, can make the administration of your estate unnecessarily complicated and time-consuming.
 Having a lot of beneficiaries comes with a lot more chances of disagreements and complications, you should restrict gifts to those that you really want not to everyone you know.

-An executor should however record when the beneficiary accepts their bequest and have that beneficiary sign to say they have received their inheritance.
+An executor should, however, record when the beneficiary accepts their bequest and have that beneficiary sign to say they have received their inheritance.
 Doing this will help prevent them from claiming at a later date that they never received what they were left and claiming compensation from the executor or estate.
-The more bequest’s you leave the more items and beneficiaries your executor will have to locate and provide the appropriate documentation for, this can be time consuming for your executor or solicitor.
+The more bequest’s you leave, the more items and beneficiaries your executor will have to locate and provide the appropriate documentation for, this can be time-consuming for your executor or solicitor.

 An added complication to leaving Cash Legacies in your will is when the intended beneficiary is under 18 at the time of inheriting.
 Depending on the value of the legacy or the terms in the will it may be necessary for a trust to be set up for the minor.
-Trusts can be tricky, time consuming and expensive so it is important when writing your will that it is worded clearly and that the instructions for distribution are as efficient as possible.
-This will help prevent executors having to set up complicated trust for minors when they may have been avoidable by different wording or distribution.
+Trusts can be tricky, time-consuming and expensive so it is important when writing your will that it is worded clearly and that the instructions for distribution are as efficient as possible.
+This will help prevent executors from having to set up a complicated trust for minors when they may have been avoidable by different wording or distribution.